electerious/Ackee/docs/Anonymization.md

 ## User identifier

-Ackee uses the IP and user-agent to identify a user.
-Both information will be hashed together with a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) that changes daily.
+Ackee uses the IP, user-agent and domainId to identify a user.
+All information will be hashed together with a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) that changes daily.
 The final hash is called `clientId`.

 The daily salt is never stored anywhere.
 It avoids that database backups can be used to stick data together to reconstruct the browsing history of a user.